n-sanders/p5skeleton/README.md

-# maze
+# p5 Skeleton

-This is the start of a p5.js implementation of my processing maze ai.
+This is a base web project implementing p5.js.

 # Running locally